What is a requirement, what interpretations are there and how should requirements be expressed?

 The description of the desired range of functions

-There are many different uses and interpretations of the term requirement.
-The Association for Work Design, Organisation and Development of Enterprises (REFA) defines a requirement as “the totality of the physical and mental conditions required to carry out the work”.
-In psychology, requirements are the demands of people to perform specific tasks.
-And in personnel recruitment, requirements for potential employees are summarised and declared as a requirement profile.
+There are many different definitions for the term requirement.
+The Association for Work Design, Company Organisation and Enterprise Development (REFA) defines it as “the totality of physical and mental requirements for performing work”.
+In psychology, requirements refer to the needs of people to perform specific tasks.
+And in recruitment, they are summarised for potential employees and declared as qualification profiles.

 What is a requirement in software development or product development?
 The International Requirements Engineering Board (IREB) defines a requirement as

 - a need that is perceived by a stakeholder.